All Episodes

 It would be laughable.

-It would be it would be silly.
+It would be silly.

-Uh Jarvis says it's our democracy, not yours, CNN.
+Jarvis says it's our democracy, not yours, CNN.

 There is a need for order, but not control.

-I know some of these questions might be real turkeys, but it would also show that people really care, and that democracy is in good hands.
+I know some of these questions might be real turkeys, but it would also show that people really care and that democracy is in good hands.

 It might not accomplish that.